The Raggle Taggle Gypsy: Traditional recordings

+Hundreds of versions of the song survived in the oral tradition well into the twentieth century and were recorded by folklorists from traditional singer.
 The song was popular in England, where recordings were made of figures including Harry Cox, Walter Pardon and Frank Hinchliffe singing the song in the 1960s and 70s.
-In 1908, the composer and song collector Percy Grainger used phonograph technology to record a man named Archer Lane of Winchcombe, Gloucestershire singing a version of the song; the recording is available in two parts on the British Library Sound Archive website.
+In 1908 the composer and song collector Percy Grainger used phonograph technology to record a man named Archer Lane of Winchcombe, Gloucestershire, singing a version of the song; the recording is available in two parts on the British Library Sound Archive website.

 Many Irish traditional singers have performed versions learnt in the oral tradition, including Paddy Tunney, John Reilly and Robert Cinnamond; Paddy Tunney's recording is available on the Irish Traditional Music Archive.

 Some traditional recordings were made in Scotland, including by the Scottish traveller Jeannie Robertson and her daughter Lizzie Higgins, whose version can be heard online via the Vaughan Williams Memorial Library.

 The song has been recorded many times in the United States, mostly under the title of "Gypsy Davy" or "Black Jack Davy", by people whose ancestors brought the songs from Britain and Ireland.
 American performers include the Appalachian musicians Jean Ritchie, Buell Kazee, Bascom Lamar Lunsford, Dillard Chandler and Texas Gladden; James Madison Carpenter recorded a woman singing a version in Boone, North Carolina in the early 1930s, which can be heard on the Vaughan Williams Memorial Library website.
 Many traditional Ozark singers including Almeda Riddle and Ollie Gilbert whose recording can be heard via the Max Hunter collection.